tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='2'></a>__::mime::finalize__ *token* ?__\-subordinates__ __all__ &#124; __dynamic__ &#124; __none__?

-    This command destroys the MIME part represented by *token*\.
+    Destroys the MIME part represented by *token*\.
 It returns an empty string\.

     If the __\-subordinates__ option is present, it specifies which subordinates should also be destroyed\.
 The default value is __dynamic__,